lars-derichter/ai-programming-students/slides.md

 After getting different explanations:

-1. Try explaining it yourself
+1. Try explaining it yourself and ask AI to check your answer
 2. Make your own examples
 3. Mix different ways of understanding
 4. Try new situations
-5. Teach someone else
+5. Teach someone else (teaching is the best way to learn, I am always learning 😊)

 ---

 ## 4. Practice with AI

-Using AI as Your Learning Partner
+Using AI as Your Sparring Partner

 ---